 PCB comprises mounting holes and the contact pad for mounting pin or planar components.
 The outer sides of the circuit board are usually covered with solder mask and markings.

-What is the PCB Manufacturing Process?
+1. What is the PCB Manufacturing Process?

 PCB manufacturing is possible by the additive or subtractive method.